canonical/gh-jira-sync-bot/README.md

 ## About

 Lightweight FastAPI server to serve GitHub bot that synchronizes issues from GitHub to Jira.

-In order to use this bot, you need to create a GitHub App and an OAuth App.
+In order to use this bot, you need to create a GitHub App.
+GitHub App registers application that should receive webhooks on selected events.
-The GitHub App is used to receive webhooks from GitHub and the OAuth App is used to authenticate users.

 ## Client side configuration